 The library is available as an additional teaching and learning space for all classes.
 It consists of a miniauditorium, separate classroom and a Science and Technology Centre (STIC) as well as general library space.
-It is home to a bank of computers available for student use during class and lunch times, as well as four digital, interactive projectors for class use.
+It is home to a bank of computers available for student use during class and lunch times.